Bad Driburg Gräflicher Park - a spring walk

 Wildlife park with herd of fallow deer

 Back at the square in front of the fountain house, we turn left.
-The path leads past bathhouses and hotel buildings to the park area, where the herd of fallow deer from the Count's Park of Bad Driburg stays.
-The animals run freely across the grounds.
-Visitors can get really close to them.
+The path leads past bathhouses and hotel buildings to the park, where the fallow deer herd of the Count's Park in Bad Driburg also lives.
+The animals roam freely around the grounds.
+Visitors can get quite close to them.

 wildlife Park